tusharmahale/service-monitor/README.md

 ### CI/CD

 CI/CD is set up with Jenkins.
-You can refer to [Jenkinsfile](Jenkinsfile) inside repo Jenkins CI/CD consists of below stages automatically provided dependent stages are successful
+You can refer to [Jenkinsfile](Jenkinsfile) inside repo.
+Jenkins CI/CD consists of below stages automatically provided dependent stages are successful
   - Build code
   - Run Unit tests